The history and utility of wills to the family historian

 Wills before 1858

 Finding a will prior to 1858 can be difficult, since the probate court used will depend on the value and location of the estate, among other factors.
 We are fortunate in that two of our local record offices have readily available indexes to wills.

-The Bristol Record Office website contains downloadable (.pdf) indexes to wills proved at Bristol 1791-1858.
+The Bristol Archives website contains downloadable (.pdf) indexes to wills proved at Bristol 1791-1858.

 The Gloucestershire Record Office provides an on-line genealogical database including wills, which can be searched.

 Most pre-1858 Somerset wills were destroyed by German bombing in 1942.
 However, some information is available and there is a useful guide on the website of the Somerset Heritage Centre.

 All wills proved in England and Wales since 12th January 1858 are listed in annual indexes, which contain brief details usually sufficient to identify the deceased.